Timeline-scope - Property CSS

 Browsers compatibility.

-(1) Can be enabled by setting the flag layout.css.scroll-driven-animations.enabled
+(1) Can be enabled by setting the flag layout.css.scroll-driven-animations.enabled to true.

 Browsers on computers :